Qiskit/qiskit.org/content/events/europe.md

 ### September 12

+- 9:30 - 12:00 PM - Zurich Lab Activities (Optional)
-- Departure from Zürich for Mürren
+- 12:00 - Departure from Zürich for Mürren
-- Welcome Reception
+- 17:30 - Welcome Reception
-- Dinner
+- 19:00 - Dinner

 ### September 13

-- Gondola to Piz Gloria
+- 8:00 - Gondola to Piz Gloria (Please do not forget your pass or miss your assigned time)
-- Breakfast and Team Formation
+- 9:00 - Breakfast and Team Formation
-- Hackathon Begins
+- 10:00 - Hackathon Begins
+- 19:00 - Dinner
-- Gondola to Mürren
+- 19:30 - Gondola rides to Mürren

 ### September 14

-- Gondola to Piz Gloria
+- 7:30 - Gondola to Piz Gloria
-- Hackathon Continues
+- 9:00 - Hackathon Continues
-- Project Presentations
+- 14:30 - Project Presentations
-- Award Ceremony
+- 19:00 - Award Ceremony
-- Celebration Dinner
+- 20:00 Celebration Dinner
-- Gondola to Mürren
+- 21:00 - 23:00 Gondola to Mürren

 ### September 15

+- 10:00 - First Departure from Mürren
-- Departure from Mürren
+- 19:00 Last Departure from Mürren
-- Optional Activities Available

 ## Have a question?